WICG/webpackage/js/sign/README.md

 Please be aware that the APIs are not stable yet and are subject to change at any time.

+### Signing a Web Bundle

-Signing a web bundle file:
+The recommended way to sign a web bundle is using the `SignedWebBundle` class.

 ```javascript
 import * as fs from 'fs';